 I know this is way easier said than done, but as a mom you have to make time for yourself or you’ll burnout.
 It’s okay to leave the dishes and the messes, and sleep when baby sleeps – or take a shower, or do your nails, read a book, or whatever else will fill you up.
 It’s also more than okay to…

 I struggled with this a new mom, and honestly I still struggle with this.
 For some reason, I have always been super driven to do things by myself and without help.
 Also, it’s easy to feel like as a stay at home mom you HAVE to do it all.
 But reality is you don’t, and it’s just not possible – unless you’re some sort of Mary Poppins.

 I’ve learned that since I’m not an 8-armed octopus, and I’m not great at multi-tasking, sometimes I need help.
 And that’s okay.

-Each of these websites are great breastfeeding and parenting resources.
-If you have a breastfeeding issues, any of these sources will have an insightful, scientific answer.
-They are all very geared toward gentle or natural parenting.
-These are my go-to sources (besides my doc) if I have a problem.
+This is such a great breastfeeding and parenting resource.
+If you have a breastfeeding problem, Kelly Mom has an answer.
+This has been my go-to source (besides my doc) if I have an issue.
 All the articles are well researched, and there’s a lot of great suggestions for working through different breastfeeding issues.